Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Related Work

 \section{Related Work}

-The estimation of bed occupancy in hospitals has been studied through various modeling paradigms.
-This section reviews prior work across four broad areas relevant to our study: (i) queueing models and capacity planning frameworks, (ii) simulation-based forecasting, and (iii) time-series and machine learning forecasting approaches.
-We highlight how prior work has informed our approach and discuss how our model extends some of the existing works through its support for data-driven, scenario-based ICU capacity planning.
+The estimation of hospital bed occupancy has been studied using various modeling paradigms.
+This section reviews prior work in three areas relevant to our study: (i) queueing models and capacity planning frameworks, (ii) simulation-based forecasting, and (iii) time-series and machine learning forecasting approaches.We highlight how this literature informs our framework and how our model extends existing work to support data-driven, scenario-based ICU capacity planning.
+Although similar forecasting and capacity planning frameworks have been applied in other operational domains, we focus on healthcare-specific literature due to the distinct clinical and patient-flow constraints inherent to healthcare systems.